2CARUS/SE465-HW-WebService-Backend/README.md

 ## Solution Description
 - Application Domain
-	- Viewing inventories for
+	- Viewing inventories for hypothetical stores in different cities
+	- A RESTful service would be helpful here, as any number of clients could access the service and have inventory information at their disposal
+- Technologies used
+	- Entity Framework

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MzM5Mzg2NTEsNDMxMjQzNTY0LC00ND
-IyMDc0MTNdfQ==
+eyJoaXN0b3J5IjpbLTYzOTU0NjY3MCwtMTkzMzkzODY1MSw0Mz
+EyNDM1NjQsLTQ0MjIwNzQxM119
 -->